tylerbrotherton/VIM-to-Visual_studio-to-API-and-back-/README.md

 executiving "chmod +x vim-api-sender.sh" in your linux terminal or windows powershell,=.

-an example of how to prompt this repo in VIM is :% write !curl -X POST https://api.endpoint.com -H "Content-Type: application/json" -d @-"
+an example of how to prompt this repo in VIM is :% write !curl -X POST https://api.endpoint.com -H "Content
+-Type: application/json" -d @-"

+This is "serverless" but designed to connect VIM to a server.
+This is an add-on for VIM, which this repo is trying to make connect to the internet thourgh API calls, but this code is "self-contained" and requires hardware to run(i.e. open RAM space and a CPU thread, for a moment).